kineticsystem/vscode_ros2/README.md

 <img height="80px" src="img/clangd.svg">

-Clang works better than Microsoft Intellisense in highlighting code, and it is expecially good in refactoring.
+Clangd works better than Microsoft Intellisense in highlighting code, and it is expecially good at refactoring.
 You must install both [Clangd](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd) extension and the clangd language server.
+You can either install clangd as below, or follow the pop-up prompt from the clangd extension asking you to install the language server.

 ```bash
 sudo apt install clangd